Delivery Not Desired

 - The Vocaloid song A Clingy Boy Sticking for 15 Years has an ending that reveals that the girl the singer has been writing letters to for 15 years had been Dead All Along.
 Quite a Mood Whiplash compared to the goofy lyrics of the rest of the song...

 - Get Fuzzy: Satchel writes a letter to Ray Charles, thanking him for this music, because listening to it makes him happy.
 Rob then takes Satchel to the edge of a cliff overlooking water for him to mail it by folding it into a paper plane and sending it into the air.

 - Harvest Moon: A Wonderful Life: The framing device is the player's mentor figure/farm hand writing a letter to the player's deceased father about the farm's progress, the player's growing family, and how much has changed over time.

-- Family Guy: Parodies this in one episode.
-A family therapist tells the whole family to write angry letters addressed to the other family members, but not send them.
+- Family Guy parodies this in one episode.
+A family therapist tells the Griffins to write angry letters addressed to the other family members, but not send them.
 Naturally, Peter missed that last part of the instructions.